Maniac-Devil-Knuckles/scp343-qurre/README.md

 To be clear this isn't the correct wiki version SCP-343, its just a passive SCP inspired by my experiences of people being Tutorial running around messing with people.

 Technically speaking hes a D-Class with godmode enabled or HP with the config option and spawns with the D-Class.
 After a X seconds period set by the server he can open every door in the game.
-Also to make sure he is passive every weapon he picks up or spawns with is converted to a MedKit or something the server config can change.
+Also to make sure he is passive every weapon he picks up or spawns with is converted to a MedKit or something the server config can change, healing players and reviving players.
 So people can know who he is, their rank is set to a red "SCP-343" and if they die or are set to a different class their rank name and color are reset to what it was orginally.
 SCP-343 doesn't affect who wins.